CodeforAustralia/council-emissions-calculator/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+### Pulling latest changes from the master CodeforAustralia/council-emission-calculator-spike

+The command for adding of the master repo to local main branch is : -

+`git remote add upstream (url of the master repo)`

+`Upstream` is the name given to the remoter master branch.
+It can be any name given at the time of adding the remote master to local main branch.

+Updating the local main with all major changes that were merged in the master.
+There are 2 ways.

+1. Using github : - Use `Fetch Upstream` button option on the right top side of the code listing.

+2. Using terminal to pull the changes from master : -

+i) `git fetch upstream`
+ii) `git merge upstream/main`

+3. View the list of remote repository in local main.

+`git remote -v`